-Providing Karate classes in Norbury made for people from all walks of life both male and female.
-We offer lessons for people from beginner level right through to seasoned Karate enthusiasts.
-Our Karate pupils can be male or female, old or young, we are able to work with individuals from all avenues of life, regardless of their sex or age group.
+Delivering Karate classes in Norbury designed for people from all areas of life both female and male.
+We provide you with lessons for people from beginner level right through to experienced Karate practitioners.
+Our Karate pupils might be male or female, young or old, we can assist people from all avenues of life, irrespective of their sex or age.

 Karate practice (Norbury ) – Our Karate Classes in Norbury

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)